moja-global/Google.Summer.of.Code/README.md

 # Google Summer of Code

+Do you care about climate change?
+Do you want to make a contribution to the nature based solutions while staying behind your computer?
+Apply to contribute to a moja global project under the Goolge Summer of Code.

 ## Google Summer of Code (GSoC)

 [Google Summer of Code](https://summerofcode.withgoogle.com/) is a global program focused on bringing more student developers into open source software development.
 Students work with an open source organization on a 3 month programming project during their break from school.
 Google may provide students with stipends at Google's sole discretion.
 In general the stipends are adjusted to cost of living.
 More info can be found on the [GSoC website](https://summerofcode.withgoogle.com/how-it-works/)